Multigroup Thermal Radiation Transport with Tensor Trains: Test Problems

 \subsection{Multigroup Hohlraum}

 We begin by assessing the multigroup TTTT solver's performance in the free streaming limit via the 2D hohlraum vacuum transport problem \citep{mocmc, white23, gorodetsky25}.
-A square spatial domain is discretized into $N_X = 128^2$ cells.
+A square spatial domain \revtext{$[0, 2] \times [0, 2]$} is discretized into $N_X = 128^2$ cells.
 We choose $N_\theta \times N_\phi = 512\times1024$ angles to reduce errors from ray effects and invoke an upwinded flux.
 Fixed left and bottom isotropic boundary sources with frequency integrated specific intensity $I=J=1$ send radiation propagating throughout the domain.

 We adapt the problem to multigroup as follows.
 The frequency domain is discretized into $N_\nu = 10$ bins.
 The isotropic boundaries at the left and bottom are initialized in two ways (1) $I_f = J_f = 1/N_\nu$ and (2) $I_f = J_f = \varepsilon_f (T_\mathrm{init})$ such that $a_r T_\mathrm{init}^4 = 4\pi/c$.
 The former setup sets each group identically, and each group should evolve identically; the second setup will have each group propagate identically, but with a magnitude set by the initial thermal spectrum at the active boundaries.
-Both setups have an analytic result derived from the gray solutions in \cite{white23} and \cite{gorodetsky25}, which we do not repeat here.
+Both setups have an analytic result derived from the gray solutions in \cite{white23} and \cite{gorodetsky25}, which we do not repeat here. \revtext{ We note that the numerical solution is compared with analytics over $x, y \in [0, 1]$ to account for the assumption of infinite isotropic boundaries inherent to the analytic solution. }

 We explore both configurations to demonstrate interesting properties of our solver.
 We plot the TT-rank evolution in Figure \ref{fig:hohlraum_ranks} and observe that both initializations present identical rank evolution even though the distributions of specific intensity across the frequency domain are different.
 This stems from the fact that frequency only influences the solution through a group-dependent constant that scales the gray solution.
 Consequently, the rank evolution for the chosen discretization should remain unchanged even if the intensities in different groups are initialized randomly.\footnote{This assumes spatially uniform and groupwise-identical left and bottom boundary conditions.
 For instance, initializing the left and bottom boundaries with distinct values of $T_{\mathrm{init}}$ would lead to a different TT-rank behavior compared to our two included cases.}